validator/validator/README.md

 **Note:** You may want to customize the `/WEB-INF/web.xml` file inside the WAR file (you can use any ZIP-handling program) to modify the servlet filter configuration.
-For example, if you wanted to disable the inbound size limit-filter, you could comment out that filter like this:
+For example, if you wanted to disable the inbound-size-limit filter, you could comment out that filter like this:

     <!--
       <filter>